<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Volunteering is a great way to get the most out of this next chapter in your life.
 If you’re searching for “places to volunteer near me,” you’re in the right spot.

-More than 14,000 people in the Twin Cities volunteer as part of Twin Cities Habitat for Humanity’s mission each year and hundreds of them are retirees.
-We’d love to have you volunteer too.
-But if you’re just looking for information right now, don’t worry - we won’t pressure you into anything.
-We want to help you find the position that is just right for you, even if it’s not with us.
+More than 14,000 people in the Twin Cities volunteer as part of Twin Cities Habitat for Humanity’s mission each year–and hundreds of them are retirees.
+We’d love to have you volunteer, too.
+Whether you’re eager to join or just looking for ideas, we want to help find the position that is right for you.

-We’ll start by explaining the benefits volunteering can have on your health, quality of life, connectedness to others, and sense of purpose, claims now backed by science.
+We’ll start by explaining the scientifically proven benefits volunteering can have on your health, quality of life, connectedness to others, and sense of purpose.
 Volunteering keeps your mind sharp and can be a great way to develop new skills.

-Later in this guide you’ll learn how to identify the best volunteering opportunities for you, ranging from evaluating from the importance of mission alignment, how you can develop new skills, or how you can support our community with a skill you already have.
-You may also like to read personal stories from people who found a rewarding retirement volunteering gig.
+Later in this guide, you’ll learn how to identify the best volunteering opportunities for you, either by developing new skills or by supporting our community with skills you already have.
+You’ll also see some personal stories from people who found a rewarding retirement volunteering gig

 We’ll cover resources for finding a volunteer position and FAQs about getting involved.
-Finally, we have recommended next steps for you to take on your journey into volunteerism in retirement.
-You’re hired.
-Congratulations!
+Finally, we have recommended next steps to start your journey into volunteerism in retirement.

 Benefits of Retiree Volunteering

-There are so many ways volunteering improves your quality of life.
+Volunteering can improve your quality of life.
 Evidence, both anecdotal and scientific, suggests that volunteering helps stave off boredom, extend your life, and fill people with a sense of purpose.
-This last one is a big deal, because many people (whether they like it or not) derive their sense of purpose from their work.
 Volunteering is a great way to do meaningful work in a low-stress environment outside of a workplace.

 Health

-At this point, the physical and mental health benefits of volunteering are well documented.
+There are well-documented physical and mental health benefits for volunteering.
 Giving your time to help others is linked to lower levels of depression symptoms, psychological distress, and increased functional ability.
-One study found that people who volunteered at least 200 hours over the past year were less likely to develop hypertension.

 Giving (either time or money) makes us feel good, which is good for us.
 That warm fuzzy feeling is like medicine for our souls.